Intern Project Design

 MEANINGFUL WORK WITH IMPACT

 Our objective is to have the internship be a win-win experience so that the intern comes away with new professional insights and skills and the internship site benefits from intern's contributions.
 So that the experience is beneficial for you, the intern's project should be directly related to your key objectives or mission.
-Please do not invent work for the intern that is not actually useful for you.
+Please do not invent work for the intern that is not actually useful for your organization.
 Likewise, the intern should not be doing exclusively administrative tasks like filing, database entry, or coffee fetching.
-The ideal is a project that is both useful to you and interesting for the intern.
+The intern should become immersed in your company or organization as a junior team member.
+The ideal project is one that is beneficial to both you and your intern.
 Think of the important projects that are piling up on the side of your desk that you simply don't have the time or bandwidth to tackle; those are the projects for our interns.

 We find that a successful internship is built on project-based work so that the intern has his or her own project with clear guidelines.
 In this way, the intern will not simply be forced to ask you upon arrival to the office each day "What can I do today?" but will instead be able to carry out his or her project work with certain autonomy.
 To maximize the internship time, do not dedicate more than two to three days to training and on-boarding; instead, assign projects that require very little setup and orientation so that the intern can dive right in and hit the ground running in the first week.